thautwarm/Site-32/src/PL/hrt-use-case.md

 type Showable = forall a.
 Show a => a

 x :: Showable
-x = 1
+x = 1 -- 'Num a => Show a' exists

 x :: Showable
-x = 1
+x = "2" -- 'Show String' exists
 ```

 In OOP languages, concepts and implementations for OOP interfaces are made for achieving the same.

-The real existing types via higher rank polymorphisms are better than OOP interfaces because they work the same,
+The real existential types via higher rank polymorphisms are better than OOP interfaces because they work the same,
 and the former needs no special language constructs from the language compiler.

 ## Unifiable Manipulation for Heterogenous Data